Hotel Beacon: Development and construction (1927–1928)

-On January 24, 1927, the Havemeyer Construction Company headed by J. Henry Small, purchased from the Chanin Construction Company the plot of ground on the south side of 75th street between Broadway and Amsterdam Avenue with the intention of erecting a building that will be a combination of hotel and theater at the cost of eight million dollars.
-The building was to be 23 stories high and the theater was to have a capacity of 4,000.
+On January 24, 1927, the Havemeyer Construction Company headed by J. Henry Small, purchased from the Chanin Construction Company the plot of ground on the south side of 75th Street between Broadway and Amsterdam Avenue with the intention of erecting a building that will be a combination of hotel and theater at the cost of eight million dollars.
+The building was to be 23 stories high and the Beacon Theatre was to have a capacity of 4,000.
 Havemeyer Construction Co. promptly issued a press release.
 The Hotel Midway, now 24 stories high, would be fireproof, featuring every modern improvement such as serving pantries, electric refrigeration, baths and showers, and would tower over all the immediate structures in the neighborhood including the Ansonia.

 Construction was underway when J. Henry Small falls for the short lived "beacon craze" sweeping through the city.
 An airway beacon and a penthouse with illuminated panels was to be placed on top of the Midway Hotel and the name was changed to Midway Beacon Hotel, a name that would be kept through construction as late as June 1928.
 The Hotel St. George in Brooklyn which opened in February of that year and the Hotel McAlpin in Manhattan already had beacons in operation.

 When the hotel was christened on July 12, 1928, Midway was dropped from the name and it was now the Hotel Beacon.